fabicious/sound-tap/README.md

 - **name**: Display name shown in the UI
 - **file**: Path to the audio file (relative to the website)
 - **loop**: Whether the sound should loop by default
+- **volume**: Default volume level (0-100, defaults to 80 if not specified)

+### Volume Behavior:
+The final volume for each sound is calculated as: **Global Volume × Individual Volume**

+For example:
+- Global Volume: 80%
+- Individual Volume: 60%
+- Final Volume: 80% × 60% = 48%

+This allows you to:
+- Use global volume as a master control
+- Set individual sounds relatively quieter/louder
+- Quickly adjust all sounds together with global volume

 ## Technical Details